 How long do I have to live in my sorority?

 This depends on the specific sorority, although in the majority of cases most women live in the chapter facility for at least three years.
-Each chapter requires first year members to live in.

 Do chapters have Vegetarian/Vegan/Gluten-Free/Allergy options for food?